Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 For keepers in naturally humid regions, like those in the Southeast, managing moisture is a constant battle, similar to managing heat and humidity in Australian conditions.
 Since humidity limits the natural evaporation of moisture from bedding, ventilation becomes the single most critical factor for preventing damp litter and dangerous ammonia buildup.

-• Summer/High Humidity: Maximize upper ventilation and consider installing a small, safety-caged box fan (with protected cords) to actively pull warm, moist, ammonia-laden air out of the coop, especially at night.
+Summer/High Humidity: Maximize upper ventilation and consider installing a small, safety-caged box fan (with protected cords) to actively pull warm, moist, ammonia-laden air out of the coop, especially at night.

-• Winter/Cold Weather: Never seal your coop completely.
+Winter/Cold Weather: Never seal your coop completely.
 While you want to prevent drafts at roost level, high-level vents must remain open year-round.
-This continuous airflow is necessary to evacuate water vapor and ammonia gas, protecting your birds from dangerous air quality (Target $<25 \text{ ppm}$ ammonia).
-A damp, sealed coop is more dangerous than a cold, dry, well-ventilated one, a common challenge when keeping coops dry in damp UK climates.
+This continuous airflow is necessary to evacuate water vapor and ammonia gas, protecting your birds from dangerous air quality (Target less than 25 ppm ammonia).
+A damp, sealed coop is more dangerous than a cold, dry, well-ventilated one.
+For winter preparation, see our winterizing chicken coop guide.

-Second Tier: Mastering the Deep Litter Method
+Second Tier: Proper Litter Management

 Top Tier: Litter Acidifiers and Adsorbents for Ammonia Control